Paul’s Thorn in the Flesh

 “Ye know how through infirmity of the flesh I preached the gospel unto you at the first.
 And my temptation which was in my flesh ye despised not, nor rejected; but received me as an angel of God, even as Christ Jesus.
 Where is then the blessedness ye spake of? for I bear you record, that, if it had been possible, ye would have plucked out your own eyes, and have given them to me” (Galatians 4:13–15).

 Another reference that may point to Paul’s thorn in the eyes is found in Galatians.
 “Ye see how large a letter I have written unto you with mine own hand” (Galatians 6:11).
 Some have suggested that his poor penmanship was because of his poor vision.
 The affliction was of Satan, but permitted by God.
 Thus, it was with Job (Job 1:6–12; 2:7; Luke 13:16).
 It is of Satan’s nature and work to cause bodily suffering and disease.

-On three particular occasions Paul had pleaded with God to remove this distressing thorn.
-But when the answer was denied, he accepted it as the will of God for him.
-The Lord did not remove the thorn of Paul, but He did provide him with grace to endure it.
-Paul doubtless appealed for deliverance from his thorn on the basis that it was a hindrance to his ministry.
-Christ more than meets his need with an abundant provision of grace.
+On three different times, Paul had prayed for God to remove this disturbing thorn.
+But when the answer was denied, he accepted God’s will for him.
+The Lord did not remove the thorn of Paul, but He gave him with grace to bear it.
+Paul asked for deliverance from his thorn because it was an obstacle to his work.
+But the Lord supplied his need with a great provision of grace.

-The Lord has never promised to alter circumstances or release men from trouble.
-To Him, bodily infirmities and difficult circumstances are matters of secondary concern.
-Inward strength to endure is a far higher manifestation of the divine grace than mastery of the outward difficulties of life.
-Outwardly a man may be torn, worn, wearied, and almost broken, yet inwardly it is his privilege—in Christ—to enjoy perfect peace (Isa.
-26:3, 4).
+The Lord has never promised to change circumstances or free people from their troubles.
+To God, bodily weaknesses and hardships are secondary.
+Inward power to bear is a much higher revelation of God’s grace than taking away the troubles of life.
+Externally a person may be tired and weak, yet inwardly it is his benefit—in Christ—to have full peace (Isaiah 26:3, 4).

 In His service,